daryl-software/git-up/README.md

 Configuration
 -------------

-Default configuration is set in `conf.d/defaults.cfg` and can be overrided by your own config files in your own git repository.
+Default configuration is set in `conf.d/defaults.cfg` and can be overriden by your own config files in your own git repository.
 You have to clone your git-up-config repository to `git-up/../git-up-config` folder on the gitolite/gitlab server.

 Usage
 -----

-- `git up <env> <commit-ish>` : default to env=preprod and commit-ish=origin/master
+- `git up <env> <commit-ish>`: default to env=preprod and commit-ish=origin/master

 Since we can't trigger post-receive hook when nothing is pushed, we can re-deploy this way:
 - `ssh <remote uri> up <env> <commit-ish>`
 However, to do that we need [ADCs](http://gitolite.com/gitolite/g2/ADCs.html) which is a feature only proposed by Gitolite.
 An [issue#213](https://github.com/gitlabhq/gitlab-shell/issues/213) is proposed on gitlab-shell.

 Security
 --------

 SSH is used for all connections.

-Developpers or anyone who need to deliver must have there ssh keys authorized in the provisionning server.
-That's all you need to do, easy !
+Developers or anyone that needs to deliver must have their ssh keys authorized in the provisioning server.
+That's all you need to do, easy!

 Tests
 -----

-The Vagrant is used to emulate an provisionning or a deploy server.
+Vagrant is used to emulate an provisioning or a deploy server.

 Todo